dojo/dojo.io/site/source/cookbook/widgets/trigger-rerender.md

 ## Additional resources

-* The [Responding to events](https://dojo.io/tutorials/004_user_interactions/) tutorial demonstrates this technique with a partical use case
+* The [Responding to events](https://dojo.io/tutorials/004_user_interactions/) tutorial demonstrates this technique with a practical use case